Bloom and Laceration by Ralph Black

 —James Crews, author of Telling My Father

 Ralph Black has published a collection of poetry, Turning Over the Earth, from Milkweed Editions, and a chapbook, The Apple Psalms.
 He is the recipient of the Anne Halley Poetry Prize from The Massachusetts Review and the Chelsea Poetry Prize.
 His poems have appeared in The Georgia and Gettysburg Reviews, Orion, Southern Review, West Branch, and elsewhere.
 He lives in Rochester, NY, and teaches literature and creative writing at The College at Brockport, State University of New York.
-Enjoy his poem "Apiarial," from Games That Crows Play, below.
+Enjoy his poem "Apiarial," from Bloom and Laceration, below.

 My daughter can’t sleep